publications

 Rulebooks are an important tool for a fair data economy and data sharing in general.
 To get the most out of a rulebook-building process and its eventual implementation and use, it is important to understand the larger context of rulebooks.

-In keeping with these goals, the Fair Data Economy Rulebook is a tool for governing data networks which are needed for maximising data use and for aligning them with the ethical considerations for putting individuals in control of personal data about themselves.
-This rulebook, consists of a guide (Part 1) and a set of templates (Part 2) that can be modified, adopted, and used for the needs of a specific data network.
+In keeping with these goals, the Fair Data Economy Rulebook is a model for governing data spaces which are needed for maximising data use and for aligning them with the ethical considerations for putting individuals in control of personal data about themselves.
+This rulebook, consists of a guide (Part 1) and a set of templates (Part 2) that can be modified, adopted, and used for the needs of a specific data space.

 Data sharing requires a certain number of rules – who can and should do what, with which data, and so on.
 Bilateral data sharing is relatively straightforward compared to multilateral or networked data sharing and its rules are commonly set out in a contract between the two parties which governs the terms of sharing.
 When a larger number of parties decide to share data between themselves, a more complex form of governance is appropriate.